Curved Koszul duality of algebras over unital versions of binary operads: Curved bar-cobar adjunction

 Conversely, given $f : \Omega_{\varphi}C \to A$, then we can define $\beta \coloneqq f|_{\Sigma^{-1} C}$.
-The same proof as above but in the reverse direction shows that the compatibility of $f$ with the differentials imply the Maurer--Cartan equation.
-Moreover, the two constructions are inverse to each other and we are done.
+The same proof as above but in the reverse direction shows that the compatibility of $f$ with the differentials implies the Maurer--Cartan equation.
+Moreover, the two constructions are inverse to each other.

-Checking the existence of the second bijection is extremely similar (see also the proof of~\cite[Theorem~3.4.1]{HirshMilles2012} for the case of (co)operads).
-Checking that the two bijections are natural in terms of $C$ and $A$ is also a simple exercise in commutative diagrams. \end{proof}
+The definition of the second bijection is similar (see also the proof of~\cite[Theorem~3.4.1]{HirshMilles2012} for the case of (co)operads).
+Given a twisting morphism $\beta \in \Tw_\varphi(C,A)$, the morphism $g_\beta : C \to B_\varphi A$ is defined as the unique morphism of $\mathscr{S}^c\CC$-coalgebras $C \to \Sigma \CC(\bar{A})$ with corestriction $\beta$.
+The fact that $g_\beta$ commutes with the predifferentials and the curvatures of $C$ and $B_\varphi A$ follows from the Maurer--Cartan equation, as a similar argument shows.

+All that remains is checking that the two bijections are natural in terms of $C$ and $A$.
+This is a simple exercise in commutative diagrams. \end{proof}